cyplo/talks/conferences/slides.md

 ## why: meet Joe Armstrong,
 ## visit Stockholm
-Note: swedish table, very cool to visit Ericsson's offices - some of the workshops were there
+Note: swedish table, very cool to visit Ericsson's offices - some of the workshops were there. small conference, niche.

 ---

 # [SoCraTes](https://www.socrates-conference.de/)
 ## What: software craftsmanship and testing
-Note: a whole family of conferences spanning Europe
+Note: a whole family of conferences spanning Europe. growing one conference wouldn't probably work, so there is several small ones.
+I was to codefreeze.

 ---

 # [SoCraTes](https://www.socrates-conference.de/)
 ## Why: intimate, encourages active participation
-Note: was quite cool for me as forced me to prepare different activities for different kind of people. marketplace of ideas
+Note:  was quite cool for me as forced me to prepare different activities for different kind of people. marketplace of ideas, self organizing, not lots of governance

 ---

 # [CCC](https://en.wikipedia.org/wiki/Chaos_Communication_Congress)
 ## What: CCC is beautiful and strange
-Note: a conglomerate of different tracks and ideas. history of CCC. more research, less money. everyone's equal. lots of strange and friendly people.
+Note: on the other hand, there is CCC - very organized. a conglomerate of different tracks and ideas. history of CCC. more research, less money. everyone's equal. lots of strange and friendly people.

 ---